What is a positive work culture?

 And employees who feel a higher sense of belonging are 167% more willing to recommend their employer to others than other employees who feel like they don’t belong.

 When employees collaborate by sharing skills and ideas, they connect with each other, are more engaged, and contribute to a company culture of growth and innovation.
-This has a proven impact on employee retention and organizational success.
+This has a proven impact on employee retention and organisational success.

 - Bridges silos